pepkit/pep-cwl/README.md

 # pep-cwl

 This repository explores how to run PEP-formatted samples through a CWL pipeline.
+There are two examples: the [simple demo](/simple_demo), which just runs `wc` on a few text files as input, and a [bioinformatics_demo](/bioinformatics_demo), which runs a basic `bowtie2` alignment on some sequencing reads.

+## Simple demo

-## CWL tool description
+### CWL tool description

 Here is a [CWL tool description](wc-tool.cwl) that runs `wc` to count lines in an input file.
 Invoke it on a [simple job](wc-job.yml) like this: